 Payment must be received in the Office of Student Accounts by the stated due date.
-Failure to do so may result in de-registration and/or the addition of late penalties.
+Failure to do so may result in the addition of late penalties.

 On campus students who do not accept their financial responsibility and make payment in full or acceptable payment arrangements will not be able to use their meal plan.
 On and off campus students who do not accept their financial responsibility will lose access to Blackboard.

 Unpaid accounts are subject to de-registration (See Academic Calendar for scheduled De-Registration date).